duncant0417/catkin_ws_pg_omni/README.md

         conda activate ros-env
         source /opt/ros/melodic/setup.bash
 <br>
-4. For the new terminal ,move the path to the catkin_ws_pg_omni/src/omni_pg/nodes , and type the following command to start tranning.
+4. For the new terminal ,move to the catkin_ws_pg_omni/src/omni_pg/nodes , and type the following command to start tranning.

         python pg_main.py